Starwarsfan2099/starwarsfan2099.github.io/_posts/2022-06-06-cellebirte-ctf-white.md

 ![Pictures with location info](https://starwarsfan2099.github.io/public/2022-06-07/22.JPG){:.shadow}
 {: refdef}

 Looking at the bottom bar, it shows the stats on the specific images.
 We need to be careful to not look at the `Selected` and the `Deduplication` fields.
 The answer we are looking for is in the `Items` or `Selected` fields.

  The answer and solution is `57`.
+ {:.success}

 ### Question 23 – 10pts